ULL-ESIT-PL/babel-learning/doc/nicolo-howto-talk/README.md

 ```

 <!-- section [Testing Babel Plugins](/doc/babel-plugin-tester.md)-->
-See the docs at GitHub: [babel-plugin-tester](https://github.com/babel-utils/babel-plugin-tester).
+For more information about the package, see the docs at GitHub: [babel-plugin-tester](https://github.com/babel-utils/babel-plugin-tester).

+Here is the structure of the folder `src/nicolo-howto-talk` in this repository:

 ```
 ➜  babel-learning git:(main) tree src/nicolo-howto-talk